eXa-online/craftercms/docker/README.md

 ## Deployment

-The `deploy` stage of the Gitlab CI pipeline requires a few variables to be set:
+The `deploy` stage of the Gitlab CI pipeline pulls the required image from the docker-harbor1.support.ecom.thalia.de repository.
+And starts the container.
+A few variables a required to be set:

 * `SSH_KNOWN_HOSTS` - the SSH host keys of all target servers, obtained by running `ssh-keyscan` (see https://docs.gitlab.com/ee/ci/ssh_keys/#verifying-the-ssh-host-keys)